Generate Signature

 Mobile SDK

-To sign a document, use the sign method as follows:
+To generate a signature for signing a document, use the sign method as follows:

 miraclTrust.sign(